apache/beam-site/src/get-started/mobile-gaming-example.md

 </figure>
 Figure 4: Score data by team, windowed by event time.
 A trigger based on processing time causes the window to emit speculative early results and include late results.

-The dotted line in the diagram is the "ideal" **watermark**: Beam's notion of when all data in a given window can reasonably considered to have arrived.
+The dotted line in the diagram is the "ideal" **watermark**: Beam's notion of when all data in a given window can reasonably be considered to have arrived.
 The irregular solid line represents the actual watermark, as determined by the data source.

 Data arriving above the solid watermark line is _late data_—this is a score event that was delayed (perhaps generated offline) and arrived after the window to which it belongs had closed.
 Our pipeline's late-firing trigger ensures that this late data is still included in the sum.